 Two layers

-There are 2 parts to this basic crustless quiche recipe:
+There are 2 parts to this egg quiche recipe:

-- The cream: as with any quiche, we need a binding cream that solidifies as it bakes.
+- The cream mixture: as with any quiche, we need a binding cream that solidifies as it bakes and adds structure.

 - The quiche filling: or add-ins.
-The possibilities are many and it can be adapted to leftovers you might have.
+The possibilities are many and can be adapted to your leftovers.

 Binding cream

-- Eggs - they are essential, but you can adapt the amount.
-You can use 3 as this recipe calls for, but you can add a fourth and it will turn out great also.
-A bit eggier (is that a word?) but not very much.
-If you only have 2 eggs, you can balance that with a teaspoon or two of cornstarch, or use more cream and less milk.
+- Eggs: they are essential, but you can adapt the amount.
+You can use 3 as this recipe calls for, or add a fourth, which will also turn out great.
+A bit eggier (is that a word?), but not much.
+If you only have 2 eggs, you can balance that with a teaspoon or two of cornstarch or use more cream and less milk.

-- Cream, yogurt, milk - you can use two or all of them in different proportions.
-More milk or yogurt and it will be a more airy preparation.
+- Cream, yogurt, milk: you can use two or all of them in different proportions.
+More milk or yogurt, and it will be a more airy preparation.
 Use more heavy cream and it will be a richer, denser quiche.
-I don't recommend using only one of them unless you add more eggs to balance the structure out.
-I use whole milk and greek yogurt, but you might want to try it with a lower fat version.
-It should work fine, it will be lighter but probably less firm, less sturdy.
+I don't recommend using only one unless you add more eggs to balance the structure.
+I use whole milk and Greek yogurt most of the time.
+If you use reduced-fat milk, it should work fine but have a lighter and probably less firm, less sturdy structure.

-- Sour cream, cream cheese - it's a small amount but it adds richness and creaminess to the crustless quiche.
-I love the tanginess the first option adds, but cream cheese gives it structure and a great flavor.
-You can also use creme fraiche or mascarpone.
+- Sour cream or cream cheese: it's a small amount, but it adds richness and creaminess to this no crust quiche.
+I love the tanginess the first option adds, but cream cheese gives it a creamier texture and a great flavor.
+You can also use creme fraiche or mascarpone cheese.

-- Flavorings: salt and black pepper always go in a classic quiche recipe, but feel free to add some spiciness like smoked paprika, merken, chili powder or cayenne.
+- Flavorings: salt and black pepper always go in a classic quiche recipe, but feel free to add some spiciness like smoked paprika, merken (smoked paprika from Chile), chili powder, or cayenne pepper.

 As you can see, the first two balance the structure together, so you can increase or decrease their amounts and play around with the ingredients you have at home.